passkeydeveloper/passkeys.dev/content/about/_index.md

 passkeys.dev is brought to you by the [W3C WebAuthn Community Adoption Group](https://www.w3.org/community/webauthn-adoption/) and members of the [FIDO Alliance](https://fidoalliance.org/).

-## What's next?

-passkeys.dev was launched in October 2022 and is rapidly evolving.
-You can expect frequent updates with new content and improvements as passkeys continue rolling out across the ecosystem and as guidance is developed for additional use cases and verticals.

 <!--
 <a href="roadmap"><button type="button" class="btn btn-primary">View Site Roadmap <i class="bi bi-cone-striped"></i></button></a>
 -->